NCBI-Codeathons/pubmed-codeathon-team1/README.md

 ### Basic Workflow
 _Include a diagram, if time permits  !!_
 1. Read the CSV files of search terms to use as search parameters for PubMed API.
-2. Connect to the APIs (<a href="https://ncbiinsights.ncbi.nlm.nih.gov/2022/03/24/test-server-pubmed-api/">PubMed's eUtils - both BestMatch and Publication Date sort endpoints</a>, iCite) to retrieve PMIDs and corresponding data.
+2. Connect to the APIs (<a href="https://ncbiinsights.ncbi.nlm.nih.gov/2022/03/24/test-server-pubmed-api/">PubMed's eUtils - both BestMatch and Publication Date sort endpoints</a>) to retrieve PMIDs and corresponding data.
 3. Query and retrieve (both Best Match and Date Sort implementations) author and publication attributes for 1st 2 pages (1st 20 results).
+   <br/> 3.1 For author attributes, use additional packages, Python's <a href="https://github.com/appeler/ethnicolr">Ethnicolr</a> and <a href="https://pypi.org/project/Genderize/">Genderize</a>, to derive gender and race.
+   <br/> 3.2 For publication attributes, use content from iCite for additional data points.
 4. With the help of <a href="https://pandas.pydata.org">Pandas</a> and other data management libraries, write feature outputs for rollups of (query, first / second page and Pubmed ranking algorithms) to <a href="https://github.com/NCBI-Codeathons/pubmed-codeathon-team1/tree/main/data/features">feature files</a>.
 5. Use Python's statistics libraries (i.e., <a href="https://pingouin-stats.org">Pinguoin</a>, <a href="https://scipy.org">Scipy</a>)  to:
  <br/> 5.1 Compare the author and publication attributes in retrieved results for the first page (1st 10 results) with second page (2nd 10 results) of PubMed Best Match algorithm results.